-This is not the time for more rules, but rather a time to be gentle and tend to yourself.
+This is not the time for more rules, but rather the time to be gentle and tend to yourself.

 You may have noticed a gentler approach to eating and nutrition lately.
-We’ve covered why we reach for certain sugary/starchy foods when we are stressed or eating with our heads or hearts.
-And have also covered why that happens as a physiological response to the hormone levels in our bodies and how they communicate with the rest of our reactions.
-You may have dove into a more intuitive approach to eating during this time – to become more aware of what we want and that it is okay to have it.
-Or maybe you’ve completely shifted your habits throughout this past month working from home, cooking and substituting as much as possible, and sharing meals at home.
-And what you are eating these days is likely not normal for you right now at all.
+I’ve covered why we reach for certain sugary/starchy foods due to stress.
+I’ve also discussed eating with our heads and hearts as opposed to our stomachs.
+There are important physiological reasons why these food cravings kick in – as a response to hormone levels and hormone communication with our reactions.
+Maybe you are taking an intuitive approach to eating – to become more aware of what you want, and that it is okay to enjoy all types of foods.
+Or perhaps you’ve completely shifted your habits now working from home, cooking and substituting ingredients as much as possible, and sharing meals at the table.
+Whatever the instance, what you are eating is likely not normal for you.
 But nothing about this is normal, is it?

-Now we are going to explore a few key points to Gentle Nutrition and the practice of balancing honoring our desire to eat certain foods right now and honor our desire to prioritize health.
-It’s eating with a health focus, but gently.
-Recognizing that maybe there isn’t a fresh vegetable on every plate, but there is a plant food period and that’s what matters.
-Maybe it’s pantry stable baked apple chips or canned green beans instead of fresh, but it’s something.
+I am going to outline a few key points to Gentle Nutrition and the practice of balancing honoring food cravings and honoring health as a priority.
+It is the concept of eating with a health focus, but gently.
+Recognizing that maybe you don’t have fresh vegetables on every plate, but there is a plant food and that is what matters.
+It could be baked apple chips or canned green beans instead of fresh, but it’s something.

 Recognize that your food relationship is impacted by many factors right now.

-•The fluctuation between VERY full food stock (to last weeks and avoid grocery shopping often) to gradual empty pantry and feelings of inaccessibility.
+•The fluctuation between a VERY full pantry (to avoid grocery shopping often) to a seemingly empty pantry with feelings of inaccessibility.

 •Proximity to food at this time (work station at kitchen table/home all hours of the day)